Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/ClimatesOfFerngill/README.md

 - 'EnableCustomWeatherIcon' - This enables the custom weather icons.
 Default is `true`.
 Valid values are `false` and `true`

-- `ClimateType` - set to weather that has a corresponding file in `data\weather\`.
+- `ClimateType` - set to weather that has a corresponding file in `assets\weather\`.
 Packaged with the mod is `normal`, `enhanced`, `arid`, `dry`, `wet`, `monsoon`, `enhanced_wet`, `enhanced_arid`, `enhanced_monsoon`, `enhanced_dry`.
 Enhanced and normal variants also have a 'foggy' and `lowfog` version Default: `enhanced`.

 - `DryLightning` - This controls the odds of dry lightning (Custom weather available during any clear day, as long as the temperature is